International Congress on Gastronomic Tourism | Dr. Emma Pla: “Gastronomic tourism must play a key role in destination strategy”

 -

 Gastronomic tourism is increasingly recognized as a way to preserve intangible heritage.
-How can it help preserve cultural heritage and strengthen local communities?
+How can it contribute to preserving cultural heritage and strengthening local communities?

-All this intangible heritage helps create narratives that align perfectly with current tourism demand trends, and also contributes to the conservation and survival of local communities.
-From a tourism perspective, it is essential that local gastronomy remains alive within the community, as this ensures that visitors perceive it as authentic.
+Moreover, the transmission of this knowledge helps generate narratives aligned with current demand trends and strengthens the sense of belonging of the local community.
+From a tourism perspective, it is essential that gastronomy remains alive and rooted in the community, as only then can it be perceived by visitors as authentic and meaningful.

 -

-This year, Catalonia is the World Region of Gastronomy 2025 and our gastronomy has gained global visibility.
-What impact do these recognitions have on the international projection of a destination?
+This year, Catalonia is the World Region of Gastronomy 2025, and our gastronomy has stepped onto the world stage.
+What impact do such recognitions have on the international projection of a destination?

 What role does applied and multidisciplinary research play in generating new narratives, formats, and strategies for gastronomic tourism?